The course covered content for these learning objectives:

 - Fees are £400 for academic delegates, £600 for delegates from public institutions (not academic).
 Industry delegates may submit an application and will be quoted in individual basis.

 - If you are a delegate from the University of Liverpool you can access student bursaries.
-Please fill in your application form in this link.
-Note the delegate bursaries applications close on the 17th October.
+Please fill in your application form in the link accessible via the registration form.
+Note the delegate bursaries applications close earlier than general registrations.
+If applying for one you must also fill in a registration form.

 What did our delegates have to say about this course?